MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/protecting-cluster-shared-volumes-and-storage-area-networks-with-bitlocker.md

 ### Physical disk resources

 Unlike CSV2.0 volumes, physical disk resources can only be accessed by one cluster node at a time.
-This means that operations such as encrypting, decrypting, locking or unlocking volumes require a context to perform.
+This condition means that operations such as encrypting, decrypting, locking or unlocking volumes require a context to perform.
 For example, you cannot unlock or decrypt a physical disk resource if you are not administering the cluster node that owns the disk resource because the disk resource is not available.

 ### Restrictions on BitLocker actions with cluster volumes

-The following table contains information about both physical disk resources (i.e. traditional failover cluster volumes) and cluster shared volumes (CSV) and the actions that are allowed by BitLocker in each situation.
+The following table contains information about both physical disk resources (that is, traditional failover cluster volumes) and cluster shared volumes (CSV) and the actions that are allowed by BitLocker in each situation.

 <table>
 <colgroup>